sevyharris/MonteCoffee/documentation/tutorials/A_ads.rst

      surface = fcc100("Pt", a=latt_param, size=(10,10,1))
      sites = []

 Now we can create a site, free of adsorbates, for each surface atom with a :code:`stype` .
-Here all surface atoms are of the same kind.:
+In case of the (100) surface, all surface atoms are of the same type:

 .. code-block:: python